eriksvoboda/-Pewlett-Hackard-Analysis/README.md

   with the third most number of people retiring.

   ![](/Resources/retiring_titles.png)

-- As we can see in the retiring_titles photo above, the majority of people retiring are Senior level employees.
-These are the roles that will be the most difficult to train and it

 - By taking the COUNT of emp_no from the mentorship_eligibility table, we learn that there are only 1,549 people that are eligible to be mentors.